 What are the Roman numerals?

 Roman numerals are graphic symbols, ie letters, that were used in the ancient civilization of Rome and then in Europe untill the Arabic numbers were introduced, around 1300 AD.
-For approximately 2000 years, this was how the numbers were written in the Roman Empire and in Europe.
+For almost 2000 years, this was how the numbers were written in the Roman Empire and Europe.

 What are the Arabic numbers?